 To succeed in a premises liability case, you must establish four elements:

-• The defendant owned, leased, occupied, or controlled the property
+- The defendant owned, leased, occupied, or controlled the property

-• A dangerous condition existed on the property
+- A dangerous condition existed on the property

-• The defendant knew or should have known about the hazard and failed to fix it or warn about it
+- The defendant knew or should have known about the hazard and failed to fix it or warn about it

-• The dangerous condition directly caused your injuries
+- The dangerous condition directly caused your injuries

 Your Attorney: Eric Henry

-Eric Henry, Esq. is the founder of The Henry Law Firm and a seasoned Ohio personal injury attorney with over 15 years of trial experience.
-Eric has recovered more than $50 million for clients across Ohio and personally handles every case — you will never be passed off to a junior associate.
-He is admitted to practice before all Ohio state courts, the U.S. District Court for the Northern District of Ohio, and the Sixth Circuit Court of Appeals.
+Eric Henry is a seasoned Ohio trial attorney with over 15 years of courtroom experience.
+He has recovered more than $50 million for injury victims across the state and personally handles every case at The Henry Law Firm — you will never be passed off to a junior associate.

-Eric and his team proudly serve residents of Mount Healthy and Hamilton County from their offices in Chagrin Falls and Cleveland.
+Eric and his team proudly serve residents of Mount Healthy and Hamilton County from offices in Chagrin Falls and Cleveland.

 What Our Clients Say